 Victims and their families will receive funding for legal representation at the Public Inquiry, and victims will be fully consulted before the Inquiry begins, allowing them to say what they think it should cover.
 Speaking to those involved will make sure the Inquiry covers the tough questions that need answering.
 Details of how to access this legal funding and how the consultation is going to work will follow once the Inquiry has been set up.

-The Inquiry will be led by a senior judge, who will have the power to summon witnesses and hear evidence on oath.
+The Inquiry will be led by Sir Martin Moore-Bick, a retired judge, who will have the power to summon witnesses and hear evidence on oath.
 The inquiry will not delay the identification of those affected by this horrific incident.

 Mental health support